awong234/CT_sim/readme.md

 This page displays the start/end times of each task graphically, and a linear trend of the form (taskIndex ~ timeEnded) is assessed over tasks for prediction of the date of completion.

+### uploadOutput.R

+TEST file : demonstrates ability to upload files to remote directory.

+tidyverse's `googledrive` package only services your OWN google drive, so MUST have directory already in your account.

+The function will write a few test .csv files to your directory.

 ### writeSettings.R

 This file, when sourced, will write a record of all the proposed settings to memory.
 This is used in `RUNSCRIPT.R`